Nerses IV the Gracious: Early life

+The Epithet "Shnorhali"

+The epithet Shnorhali (Classical Armenian: Շնորհալի), meaning "gracious" or "eloquent", frequently appears in medieval manuscripts and commemorative records.
+It is closely associated with his rhetorical skill, theological teaching, and expertise in biblical interpretation.

+In many early sources, the term "mouth" (Classical Armenian: բերան) is used symbolically—as in the expressions "mouth of God" or "mouth of Christ"—to denote a figure of spiritual instruction and scriptural exegesis.
+Similar formulations appear in the works of John Chrysostom, Paul the Apostle, and Gregory of Nazianzus (also known as Gregory the Theologian).

+The writings and theological vocabulary of Nerses Shnorhali align with the tradition of the Church Fathers, whose goal was to articulate and defend the "true faith."
+In various manuscripts and memorial texts, he is described with the phrase "gracious mouth," emphasizing his role as both a teacher and interpreter.

+Nerses Shnorhali is also credited with efforts toward reconciling long-standing doctrinal differences between the Armenian and Greek churches, acting as a peacemaker in theological and diplomatic dialogue.

+The epithet Shnorhali was later adopted more broadly as a title of honor for both governors and spiritual leaders, highlighting their eloquence, wisdom, and educational contributions.

 Bishop

-In 1125, Nerses assisted his older brother, now Catholicos Gregory III of Cilicia, in moving the catholicate to Dzovk near Lake Kharput, on the property of their father, Prince Abirad.
+In 1125, Nerses assisted his older brother, now Catholicos Gregory III of Cilicia, in moving the catholicate to Dzovk near Lake Kharput, on the property of their father, Prince Apirat.
 In 1138, amid political tensions, Gregory and Nerses started on a pilgrimage to Jerusalem, and, on the way, took part in a synod at Antioch to examine the behavior of Ralph of Domfront, Latin Patriarch of Antioch.
-On the conclusion of the synod, Gregory continued on to Jerusalem, sending Nerses back.
+On the conclusion of the synod, Gregory continued on to Jerusalem together with the papal legate Alberic of Ostia, sending Nerses back.

 In 1165, hostilities broke out between Thoros II, Prince of Armenia and Oshin of Lampron, the two strongest Armenian princes of Cilicia.
 Gregory sent his brother Nerses out to mediate.

 On his way to the mediation, Nerses stopped at Mamistra, where he met the Byzantine governor Alexios Axouch and discussed the strained relations between the Armenian and Greek churches since the Greek Orthodox declared the Armenian Church and the Jacobite Church heretics in 1140.
 Axouch was sufficiently impressed with this discussion to urge Nerses to write an exposition of the Armenian faith which Axouch could then forward to the emperor in Constantinople.
 Nerses did so, stressing in his letter that, as both the Armenian and Greek churches accepted the statements of the First Council of Ephesus, there was no clear reason for them not to be in agreement, making no polemical statements about the later Council of Chalcedon and its Confession.

 On Nerses' return from his successful mediation efforts in the Armenian war, and the death of his brother Gregory shortly thereafter, Nerses was made Catholicos of the Armenian Church.